honghanhh/Bigdata/README.md

 ## About the reporestory

-This is a hand-on instructions from setup to mini-labwork to helps us get familar with concepts of Hadoop and Spark, based on lectures and labworks of [Prof. Daniel Hagimont](http://sd-127206.dedibox.fr/hagimont/).
+This is a hand-on instructions from setup to mini-labworks to help us get familar with concepts of Hadoop and Spark, based on lectures and labworks of [Prof. Daniel Hagimont](http://sd-127206.dedibox.fr/hagimont/).

 ## Table of Contents